xieyuheng/fidb-zero/docs/manual/dataset.md

 ---
-title: Dataset
+title: Data Table
 ---

-To implement the idea of using file system as database, we must first answer the question about the familiar concept of _table_.
+To implement the idea of using file system as database, we must first answer the question about the familiar concept of _data table_.

 - **Problem 1:** How should we represent data table in file system?